cdialogues-microservices/nlg-client-api/README.md

 ### Experiment Creation endpoint:

-Experiment Creation: The application creates an experiment in the NLG system.
+Experiment Creation: The application creates an experiment in the GLG system.

 URL: `/api/campaign/new`